This post may contain affiliate links. Please read my disclosure and privacy policy.

 Protein-rich chickpeas to the rescue!
 Chickpea liquid (from cans of chickpeas) can be used to mimic egg whites (the magic of aquafaba) in eggless recipes, and chickpea flour (+ water) can replace the structure of whole eggs.

-Adding to the list of examples here at Power Hungry is this simple, versatile recipe: Healthy Oat Waffles, which are vegan, gluten-free, easy, and delicious!
+Adding to the list of examples here at Power Hungry is this simple, versatile recipe: Vegan Oat Waffles, which are gluten-free, easy, and delicious!

 These are waffles do have some oil, which helps them become crisp and, most importantly, prevents them from sticking to the waffle plates.
 No one needs to clean up stuck-on waffle batter!
 For that reason, I have not experimented with an oil-free option.